Helen Kane: Later years

 In 1950, she dubbed Debbie Reynolds, who performed "I Wanna Be Loved by You" in the MGM musical biopic of songwriters Bert Kalmar and Harry Ruby, Three Little Words.
-She did not appear in the film's credits.
+She did not appear in the film's credits, but was credited on the soundtrack album and 78RPM records.

 She appeared on several TV shows in the 1950s and 1960s, principally Toast of the Town, later known as The Ed Sullivan Show.
 Kane's final public appearance was on the Sullivan Show on St. Patrick's Day 1965.

 In addition, Kane was given a tribute in 1958 on This Is Your Life with Ralph Edwards.
 It brought a tearful reunion with her old friend, actress Fifi D'Orsay, and a lifelong fan who once sent her money when she was down on her luck.
 Renewed interest in Kane brought her a one-record contract with MGM Records and appearances on I've Got a Secret and You Asked for It.
 She sang on all of these TV shows.

-Personal life

-In November 1924, Helen Schroeder married department store buyer Joseph Kane and took his last name professionally.
-The marriage was over by 1925 when she left to go back on the road, ended in 1928, and she went to Mexico to get a final divorce in December 1932.
-In February 1933 she married actor and son of Gertrude Hoffmann Max Hoffmann Jr. After six months he deserted her and Kane filed for divorce.
-The divorce was finalized in May 1935.
-In 1939 she married Dan Healy, with whom she had worked in Good Boy in 1928.
-They opened a restaurant in New York City called Healy's Grill.
-She remained married to Healy for the rest of her life.
-Kane had no children, although she did sponsor godchildren.

 Death

-Helen Kane battled breast cancer for more than a decade.
+Kane battled breast cancer for more than a decade.
 She had surgery in 1956 and eventually received two hundred radiation treatments as an outpatient at Memorial Hospital.
 She died on September 26, 1966, at age 62, in her apartment in Jackson Heights, Queens, New York City.
 Her husband of 27 years, Dan Healy, was at her bedside.
-Helen Kane was buried in Long Island National Cemetery, in Suffolk County, New York.
+She was buried in Long Island National Cemetery, in Suffolk County, New York.